Brain Aneurysm | Vascular Center of Southern California

 A brain aneurysm is a weakening of a blood vessel wall that causes a ballooning spot or bulge.
 While most brain aneurysms do not cause any symptoms or problems, there is a chance of rupture that could lead to a hemorrhagic stroke.
 For this reason, brain aneurysms may be treated through medication, surgical procedures, or both.

 Dr. M. Asif Taqi, a leading stroke prevention specialist in Southern California, is someone you will want on your team if you’ve been diagnosed with a brain aneurysm.
-As a triple-board certified neuro interventionist, he has extensive training and advanced expertise in treating brain aneurysms.
+As a quintuple-board certified neuro interventionist, he has extensive training and advanced expertise in treating brain aneurysms.
 Dr. Taqi further sets himself apart in the field because of his incredible ability to connect with his patients.

 Because of his own experiences, he has a first-hand understanding of the difficulties that arise when you or a loved one are diagnosed with a challenging neurovascular diagnosis, such as a brain aneurysm.
 He is compassionate and caring, and his superior technical skills have earned him a spot among California’s top doctors.
 Dr. Taqi always takes time with his patients to ensure their understanding and comfort.
 He will make sure to answer any questions and address any concerns that you have.
-Contact us today to arrange your consultation for Brain Aneurysm treatment in Thousand Oaks, West Hills, or LA County.
+Contact us today to arrange your consultation for Brain Aneurysm treatment in Thousand Oaks, West Hills, or LA County and Las Vegas, NV.

 What is a Brain Aneurysm?